01 of 10

 Be sure you squeeze lemon juice on the cardoon every time you add a cut stalk to the bowl.

 This cardoon is ready to cook.
-I covered it tightly with plastic wrap and stored it in the refrigerator for four days before cooking it.
+If needed cover it tightly with plastic wrap and store it in the refrigerator for up to four days before cooking it.
 It kept perfectly and didn't turn brown at all.

 Keep the cardoon covered tightly, and wash it only when you're ready to add it to your pot for cooking.